Conversations with Lorraine Hansberry

 The first volume to collect all of Hansberry's substantive interviews in one place, including many radio and television interviews that have never before appeared in print

 Conversations with Lorraine Hansberry is the first volume to collect all of her substantive interviews in one place, including many radio and television interviews that have never before appeared in print.
-The twenty-one interviews collected here—ranging from just before the Broadway premier of A Raisin in the Sun to less than six months before Hansberry’s death—offer an incredible window into Hansberry’s aesthetic and political thought.
-In these conversations, Hansberry explores many of the questions most often put to black writers of the mid-twentieth century—including everything from her thinking about the relationship between art and protest, universality and particularity, and realism and naturalism, to her sense of the relationship between black intellectuals and the black masses, integration and Black Nationalism, and African American and Pan-African liberation.
+The twenty-one pieces collected here—ranging from just before the Broadway premiere of A Raisin in the Sun to less than six months before Hansberry’s death—offer an incredible window into Hansberry’s aesthetic and political thought.
+In these conversations, Hansberry explores many of the questions most often put to Black writers of the mid-twentieth century—including everything from her thinking about the relationship between art and protest, universality and particularity, and realism and naturalism, to her sense of the relationship between Black intellectuals and the Black masses, integration and Black Nationalism, and African American and Pan-African liberation.
 Taken together, these interviews reveal the insight, intensity, and eloquence that made Hansberry such a transformative figure in American letters.

 "These conversations offer both insight into the craft of writing and, notably, a bridge to today’s racial politics in Hansberry’s takes on the relationship between art and protest.
 Aspiring writers will no doubt find food for thought. "- Publishers Weekly